petrasvestartas/compas_wood/README.md

 ```

 ### Step 3
-Install Compas, if not installed before
+Install Compas, if not installed before.
+And build documentataion.
 ```
 conda install compas
 invoke docs